 - Collaborative law does not use the court’s discovery rules to disclose information about the family’s assets.
 If either spouse is not fully honest in disclosing all of the information he or she is supposed to under the collaborative law agreement, the other spouse cannot use the court’s authority to compel disclosure.
 In non-collaborative law divorces the parties can use the court’s authority to compel disclosure.

 - Collaborative law is not effective when other legal issues must be addressed, such as legal action to enforce prior child-related court orders or lawsuits by one spouse against the other in addition to the divorce, such as an intentional infliction of emotional distress or assault lawsuit.

 - Collaborative law can be more expensive than litigation, especially if a settlement cannot be reached under the collaborative law agreement and the spouses must hire new lawyers and proceed with litigation.
-It is generally not any cheaper to hire an attorney for collaborative law than it is for a contested divorce through litigation.
+It is generally not any cheaper to hire an attorney for collaborative law than it is for a contested divorce.
 Sometimes it can be much more expensive.